Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-After a first pass through the image, in which the brighter sources above a high threshold level have been detected, measured, and subtracted, PSPhot optionally begins a second pass at the image.
-In this stage, the new peaks are detected on the image with the bright objects subtracted.
+After a first pass through the image, in which the brighter sources above a high threshold level have been detected, measured, and subtracted, \ippprog{psphot} optionally begins a second pass at the image.
+In this stage, the new peaks are detected on the image with the bright sources subtracted.
 In this pass, the peak detection process uses the variance image to test the validity of the individual peaks.
-All peaks with a significance greater than a user-defined minimum threshold are accepted as objects of potential interest.
+All peaks with a significance greater than a user-defined minimum threshold are accepted as sources of potential interest.

-The objects which are measured in this faint-object stage are clearly low significance detections.
-The PV3 threshold for the bright object analysis is a signal-to-noise of 20.
-The lower limit cutoff for the faint object analysis in PV3 is a signal-to-noise of 5.0.
-Objects detected in the faint object stage are fitted with the PSF model using the linear, ensemble fitting process.
+The sources which are measured in this faint-source stage are clearly low significance detections.
+The PV3 threshold for the bright source analysis is a signal-to-noise of 20.
+The flag bit \code{PM_SOURCE_MODE2_PASS1_SRC} is raised for sources detected in this initial analysis stage.
+The lower limit cutoff for the faint source analysis in PV3 is a signal-to-noise of 5.0.
+Sources detected in the faint source stage are fitted with the PSF model using the linear, ensemble fitting process.